 Documents required for a New Zealand eTA application

-As soon as it is approved, the NZeTA becomes digitally linked to a specific passport which means that the same passport will need to be used for the application and for entering New Zealand.
-Applicants with more than one passport will need to keep this in mind.
+As soon as it is approved, the NZeTA becomes digitally linked to a specific passport which means that the same passport needs to be used for the application and for entering New Zealand.
+Applicants with more than one passport need to keep this in mind.